Form 1099 for Rent: Reporting and Correcting Forms for Rental Income

 • Total applicable funds paid to the recipient during the year

-To make sure these elements are correct, the IRS recommends using the W-9 to collect and verify the recipient’s information.
+To make sure the elements on 1099 forms are correct, the IRS recommends using the W-9 to collect and verify the recipient’s information.
 The best practice is to collect the W-9 when you sign contracts or before you issue payments.

 Why are 1099s for rent important?

 Recipients use 1099s to verify their income totals and prepare their tax returns.
 Because one copy of the 1099 goes to the IRS, they match the form to your tax identification number.
-These information returns are one way the IRS finds missing income.
-The IRS can issue you a bill — along with a fine or an audit — if you fail to report that income on your tax return.
+This information returns are one way the IRS finds missing income.
+The IRS can issue you a bill—along with a fine or an audit—if you fail to report that income on your tax return.

 For rental property owners, that means reporting both rental income received and funds paid to contract workers.
 For this discussion, we’re focusing only on Form 1099 for rent.

-What is 1099-MISC rental income?
+What counts as 1099 rental income?
 Good question.
+As a landlord, you’re responsible for reporting all rents received.
 Underreporting revenue can lead to a complete review of your tax returns, so getting your income figures right is important.

-• Advance rent payments: Rent payments made in December 2024 for the following year should be reported on your taxes for 2024.
+• Advance rent payments: Rent payments made in December 2025 for the following year should be reported on your 2025 tax return.

 • Payments made for canceling leases: If a tenant pays to break a lease, that payment counts as rental income.